Opposite of MOSTLY – 35 Antonyms With Sentence Examples

 Partially The box is mostly empty The jar is only partially filled

-READ: Opposite of SALUTARY - 35 Antonyms With Sentence Examples
+READ: Opposite of SPORADIC - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of MOSTLY